gimer666/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 {lang="python",linenos=off}
 	'DIRS': [TEMPLATE_DIR, ]

-I> ### Why `TEMPLATE_DIR`?
+> ### Why `TEMPLATE_DIR`?
-I> You've created a new variable called `TEMPLATE_DIR` at the top of your `settings.py` file because it's easier to access should you ever need to change it.
+> You've created a new variable called `TEMPLATE_DIR` at the top of your `settings.py` file because it's easier to access should you ever need to change it.
 For more complex Django projects, the `DIRS` list allows you to specify more than one template directory - but for this book, one location is sufficient to get everything working.

-W> ### Concatenating Paths
+> ### Concatenating Paths
-W> **When concatenating system paths together, always use `os.path.join()`.** Using this built-in function ensures that the correct path separators are used.
+> **When concatenating system paths together, always use `os.path.join()`.** Using this built-in function ensures that the correct path separators are used.
 On a UNIX operating system (or derivative of), forward slashes (`/`) would be used to separate directories, whereas a Windows operating system would use backward slashes (`\`).
 If you manually append slashes to paths, you may end up with path errors when attempting to run your code on a different operating system, thus reducing your project's portability.

-### Adding a Template
+### Добавление шаблона
 With your template directory and path now set up, create a file called `index.html` and place it in the `templates/rango/` directory.
 Within this new file, add the following HTML code.

 {lang="html",linenos=off}